My custom 404 page does not work

 This page is not elegant as it can be in case of rendering it by your theme, but in the vast majority of cases, WP Cerber renders 404 pages for bots and cybercriminals when they try to get access to prohibited areas on your website.
 With proper website navigation and menus in place, your customers and website visitors never see this 404 page or see it on a rare occasion.

 Why the simple 404 page is better

-We have a different situation when we come across a hacker attack with numerous unauthorized and malicious requests.
-For instance, a brute-force or a DoS attack.
-For each of those requests, WP Cerber loads your active WordPress theme and, in some cases, a visual page builder just to render a fancy 404 page to be shown to cybercriminals or bots.
+For instance, a brute-force or a denial-of-service attack.
+For each of those requests, WP Cerber loads your active WordPress theme and, if it’s installed, a visual page builder just to render the fancy 404 page and show it to cybercriminals and attacking bots.
 Those attempts to break into your website can easily bring your web server down to its knees.

 Another advantage of using simple 404 pages is better security because it makes it harder for attackers to retrieve information on what exactly software and security mechanisms are used on the website and how to bypass them in a less complicated way.

 That’s why for all our web projects, we configure WP Cerber to use a simple 404 page.

 If you have a question regarding WordPress security or WP Cerber, leave them in the comments section below or get them answered on the community forum.

 We’d love to fix it!
 Share your bug discoveries with us here: Bug Report.